 Mae has feelings for Rafe, and those feelings are reciprocated.
 Both are young so, there is an innocence to them.
 Rafe finds a way to help Mae when she needs it, even when he isn’t capable of doing it himself.
 The constant dread and anxiety felt by the villagers as the plague starts spreading and claiming lives is something that is relatable in the current scenario.
 It is steeped in history but combined with fiction.
 It gives you a true account of life in those times, and the descriptions transport you to Eyam.
 I was reluctant to start reading this book because it is set during the plague.
 It hits a little too close to home right now and it took me a while to get past that part.

-I had seen a documentary years ago about the village of Eyam, England, during the plague.
+I saw a documentary years ago about the village of Eyam, England, during the plague.
 They had quarantined themselves in the village for more than a year in an effort to control the spread of the plague, to their neighboring towns and villages.
 It was this that drew me to the book in the first place.
 The characters of the story are Mae, Isabel, Johan, Wulfric, Rafe, and a couple of others who are completely fictional.
 While the others are real people that lived in the village back in 1666.

 *Click on the book cover above to get a copy.